+Skills for Learning workshops on writing a literature review, collecting and analysing your data and referencing are coming up over the next few weeks.
+Book via MyHub.
 Or see their online resources if you're creating a product such as a film, a system or event for your final project.

-The Library website includes information about finding past dissertations in the Library or obtaining Interlibrary Loans if you need to read something as part of your literature review that isn’t available in the Library.
+The Library website includes FAQs about finding past dissertations in the Library or obtaining Interlibrary Loans if you need to read something as part of your literature review that isn’t available in the Library.

 You can also use our Beckett Books Extra scheme to request a book that you think should be in stock – just fill in the form on the Library Tab of MyBeckett.